isaactpetersen/EF-battery/README.md

 1. On finish, redirect to external URL, but only if `sonaid` != 0
 - Maybe:
     - Combined Progress Bar
-        - but, can do this later in post-processing (so don't lose raw data)

 # Instructions: